 Feeding Your Kids (and Family) AIP

-Unfortunately there’s no plan in place for guaranteed success – it’s going to take some trial and error to make the transition, but the good news is that I can share some suggestions!
+Unfortunately there’s no guaranteed, “silver-bullet” available, it’s going to take some trial and error to make the transition, but the good news is that it is possible!

 Shhh … No One Needs to Know!

-My top tip – NO ONE NEEDS TO KNOW IT’S AIP!
+My top tip – NO ONE NEEDS TO KNOW IT’S AIP (Paleo / Whole30 or what ever healing diet you’re using)!
 Before you started on the AIP, did you feel it necessary to tell your family about all the ingredients you put in the meal you were presenting?
+I’m pretty sure the answer is “no!”

-I find as soon as you put a label on anything out of the ordinary you will meet with resistance.
+I find that as soon as you label anything as being out of the ordinary, you will meet with resistance.

-I see this with my extended family all the time!
-If you tell them something’s gluten free or AIP they simply decline.
-If they were to eat it without knowing, they’d probably never realize it was anything “special” – and trust me, I’ve tested this theory!
-Just remember, it’s not AIP Food … it’s just food!
+I’ve seen it happen with my extended family – if you tell them something’s gluten free or AIP they simply decline.
+However, if they were to eat it without knowing, they’d probably never realize it was anything “special” – and trust me, I’ve tested this theory!

 Nutrient Density & Food Familiarity

-Granted, there are some things that you’re likely to have a little more trouble with, (yes, I’m talking about liver and offal), but again, you don’t have to tell your family everything!
+I’m not gonna lie, there are some things that you’re likely to have a little more trouble with, (yes, I’m talking about liver and offal), but again, you don’t have to tell your family everything!
 You’re allowed to hide “gross” foods from your kids, and even yourself, in order to ensure you’re eating a more nutrient dense diet.
 You’ll find many recipes in the AIP Recipe Collection Facebook page that are named “hidden veggie” or “hidden liver” or something similar.
-What we’re talking about here is called “food familiarity,” and there’s actual science behind it (Dr. Ballantyne talks about this in her Therapeutic Approach Masterclass)!
-Familiar flavors and textures in dishes we’re used to eating work in our favor as we incorporate small amounts of “less popular” foods.
-Things like a hidden liver meatloaf, meat balls or burgers are a great starting point as we transition to healthier choices on the AIP.

 Here’s a little fun-fact: Did you know that liver is a flavor enhancer?!

-If you’re having trouble incorporating liver in your diet, try this starter recipe from Dr. Ballantyne – 50/50/50 Burgers – she says her girls even ASK for these burgers, and I personally love them for breakfast – they’re even delicious cold!
+If you’re having trouble incorporating liver in your diet, try this starter recipe from Dr. Ballantyne – 50/50/50 Burgers – she says her girls even ASK for these burgers, and I personally love them for breakfast (the liver definitely enhances the flavor) – they’re even delicious cold!
 Or, try my Blueberry TigerNut Muffins with Hidden Liver – I eat them almost every day – you’d never know there was liver in them!

-Another important note is that different kinds of liver have different flavor profiles, and butchering processes/practices effect the taste of meat, as do different breeds of cattle, pork, chicken and so on … so you might have to try a few different kinds before you find something you really enjoy.
+Another important note is that different kinds of liver have different flavor profiles, butchering processes/practices effect the taste of meat, as do different breeds of cattle, pork, chicken and so on … so you might have to try a few different kinds before you find something you and your family really enjoy.

 Positive Association